stefan-mastilak/traveling-salesman-problem-public/README.md

 # EXAMPLE 3

   # To filter flights stored in example1.csv from NRX to SML
-  # NOTE: No optional arguments passed - default values will be used (0 for baggage, 2 for maximum of connections)
+  # NOTE: No optional arguments passed - baggage limit and maximum connections will not be considered

   python -m solution example1.csv NRX SML
 ```